altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Al-tok tilted his head~
 "AG::Robert... rob...r-r-r-"
 ~Alice's eyes started twitching~
-~Al-tok sighed as alice glitched out, and leaned over the convulsing body of Robert.~ 'Mm... best to fix that...'
+~Al-tok sighed as alice glitched out, and leaned over the convulsing body of Robert~ 'Mm... best to fix that...'
-~He examined the desk, and browsed the shelves - in the refrigerator he found it~ ~A glass vial.~
+~He examined the desk, and browsed the shelves - in the refrigerator he found it~ ~A glass vial~
 *Al-tok took a syringe and extracted the amber liquid within* "AT::There we are."
 ~Alice started awake as she felt a hot point jab into her side~